abdullah-atef/Assignment_completion_2/README.md

 And SampleTestingPageObject is working as Page Object Manager

-I used Properties files so that I can pass parameters value through the whole Classes which is PropertyManager ChromeDriver is enclose in resources package

-setup docker on your local machine install selenoid from below link: https://github.com/aerokube/selenoid
+Please setup docker on your local machine and install selenoid from below link: https://github.com/aerokube/selenoid